upday/upday.github.io/_posts/blog/2016-08-23-model-view-controller.md

 ### Active Model

-For the cases when the Controller is not the only class that modifies the Model, the Model needs a way to notify the View, and any other classes, about updates.
+For the cases when the Controller is not the only class that modifies the Model, the Model needs a way to notify the View, and other classes, about updates.
 This is achieved with the help of the Observer pattern.
 The Model contains a collection of observers that are interested in updates.
 The View implements the observer interface and registers as an observer to the Model.

 <center>